-Nicola Walker and Sanjeev Bhaskar lead an all-star cast in two seasons of a gripping new mystery series “Unforgotten,” premiering Sunday, April 8, at 8 p.m. on “Masterpiece.”
+Nicola Walker and Sanjeev Bhaskar lead an all-star cast in an encore presentation of two seasons of the gripping mystery series, “Unforgotten,” returning this summer beginning Saturday, July 6, at 9 p.m. on “Masterpiece.”
 (Catch up online or via Passport: Season 1, episode 1; episode 2; episode 3.
 Season 2, episode 1; episode 2; episode 3)

 Two stone-cold cases of murder test the wits of crime-solving duo DCI Cassie Stuart and DS Sunny Khan, played by Nicola Walker (“Last Tango in Halifax”) and Sanjeev Bhaskar (“Indian Summers”), in back-to-back seasons of the critically acclaimed UK crime series “Unforgotten.”

 The Telegraph (London) called the series’ opening episodes “the gateway to a labyrinth of absorbingly interconnected lives,” adding that Walker and Bhaskar portray “two of the most credibly ordinary cops currently on the TV beat.”

 The Australian (Sydney) singled out screenwriter Chris Lang as “a cunning master of parallel plotting,” while The Independent (London) lauded the remarkable supporting cast of “unforgotten and unforgettable actors.”